Jarichi/Mysteries-of-Rankhra/World Notes/Locations and NPCs/Makhshar Desert/Hunter Settlement/Bahath Animal Guide.md

 #biologics
-Physical manifestation of the [[concept of exploration]].
+Physical manifestation of the [[concept of exploration]], doubling as an [[Envoys of Creation|Envoy of Creation]].
 This animal is a creature that is being protected by the nomadic hunter tribe and continuously moves around the desert in a semi-random path.

 OWLCAT OWLCAT!!!